raohmaru/CFC/o8g/Documents/CFC-Rules.md

 United Attack have a cost depending on the number of characters involved in the attack, that you may pay after choosing the characters.
 Double United Attack (two characters) costs 5 SP.
 Triple United Attack (three characters) costs 10 SP.

-When choosing the characters you must decide the order -which character goes first in the attack.
+When choosing the characters you must decide the order —which character goes first in the attack.

 The total BP of the characters in a United Attack is considered when dealing damage.
 If the attack is countered and the total BP of the attacking characters is higher than the BP of the character that counters, this BP difference is dealt as damage to the enemy (piercing damage).